odinssecrets/rrefresh/README.md

 This is a web extension that is used for auto-refreshing tabs.

+This project was started to learn rust and webasm and to create a usable and customizable refreshing extension.

 ## System Requirements
 Only tested/developed for x86_64 Linux
 - make